SAP-archive/cloud-sample-spaceflight/spaceModel.md

 | 303 | Martian Descent (Columbia) | | Mars | | Jezero Crater | TRUE | TRUE

-The data is stored in the file `spaceroutes.csv`, which currently contains 16 entries.
+The data is stored in the file [`spaceroutes.csv`](./db/src/csv/spaceroutes.csv), which currently contains the 18 entries shown above.

 ## Entities for Modifiable Master Data